Kalle Anka & C:o: Late 1960s: Kalle Ankas Pocket

 In Denmark, Gutenberghus published the first issue of its 260-page digest, Jumbobog, in May 1968.
 This was published in Swedish in June, as Kalle Ankas Pocket.
 (The same issue was also published that year as Lustiges Taschenbuch #3 and Norway's Donald Pocket #1.)

-The first issue of Kalle Ankas Pocket featured Uncle Scrooge, and was titled "Tuff till tusen miljarder" ("Tough to the Thousand Millions").
+The first issue of Kalle Ankas Pocket featured Uncle Scrooge, and was titled "Tuff till tusen miljarder" ("Tough to the Thousand Billions").
 It was a Swedish translation of the Italian I Classici di Walt Disney (Walt Disney's Classics) issue #23 (Nov 1966), which collected stories from Topolino linked by a newly written frame story.
 Most of the stories in the early digests were from Italy, but occasionally US stories appeared, including Carl Barks stories.

 The digests were initially produced twice a year, then went to three times a year in 1971 (starting with Kalle Ankas Pocket #7) and then five times a year in 1978 (starting with #24).
 The popular title is still running today.